Aspasht/simple_helpers/README.md

 # Automations
    This repository is created to make tedious process a lot easier using automations with different programming languages available.
+Feel free to contribute.